 At Honeywell Junior School, we are passionate about literature and language.
 By following the statutory National Curriculum for English and offering various enrichment opportunities, we have designed our curriculum to pass on this enthusiasm to all our pupils.
 We have ambitious and exacting standards for all our pupils from every background and of all abilities.
 We design work around a varied selection of high-quality texts, and draw our spoken language, writing, grammar and reading work from these shared books.
 We create links with our wider learning, frequently choosing materials and activities that make connections with other subjects and experiences.

 Our end goal is for all pupils to leave Honeywell with confidence and independence in their reading, writing and spoken skills; we want them to know their voice has value and that they can communicate their ideas to best effect in a variety of ways through their English skills.
 Alongside this, we strive to engender a love of learning, a curiosity about words, about language, about books and about the outside world we can discover through them.

-Teachers at Honeywell Juniors work to develop a life-long love of reading in all children which feeds imagination and incites curiosity.
-Children have access to books at levels matched to their needs in all classrooms, as well as a huge variety of high quality, modern texts in the popular school library.
-A range of different texts from classics, popular authors and non-fiction to graphic novels and film are used to teach across the school.
+Teachers at Honeywell Juniors work to develop a life-long love of reading in all pupils, which feeds imagination and incites curiosity.
+Pupils have access to books at levels matched to their needs in all classrooms, as well as a huge variety of high quality, modern texts in the popular school library.
+A diverse range of enriching texts have been chosen to teach across the school.

-All children have a reading journal to take home along with their school reading books, and are encouraged to read every day with someone at home.
+All pupils have a reading journal to take home along with their school reading books, and are encouraged to read every day with someone at home.

-“Books have a role to play both in supporting children to become literate individuals and in shaping their sense of self, their outlook and their understanding of the world around them.”
+“Books have a role to play both in supporting pupils to become literate individuals and in shaping their sense of self, their outlook and their understanding of the world around them.”
 CLPE